nabhold/shared/README.md

 (configured in this repository, see `.github/dependabot.yml`) opens these bump PRs automatically once a tag exists to track.

+Contracts and packages follow the same major/minor/patch discipline, with `changeset-config.json` driving versioning and changelog generation for the `packages/` workspace.

 ---

 # Security Model

-Because this repository contains infrastructure capable of affecting multiple repositories, it should be considered **high-value internal infrastructure**.
+Because this repository contains infrastructure capable of affecting multiple repositories — including the interfaces they depend on to interoperate — it should be considered **high-value internal infrastructure**.

 Changes must therefore receive appropriate review.